Customize Consent Preferences

 Using Reading Response Journals in the Primary Classroom

-Have you used reading response journals with your students to help them with reading comprehension?
+Using Reading Response Journals In the Classroom Introduction Have you used reading response journals with your students to help them with reading comprehension?
 Reading response journals can help your students respond in writing about what they are currently reading.
 Students can respond before, during, and after reading.
-Reading response journals are great tools to help students keep all
+Reading response journals

 Read More »